JujuAdams/Bulb/docs/21.0/BulbPointLight.md

 When created, a `BulbPointLight` will be added to the given renderer.
 A light can be added (and removed) from multiple renderers as you see fit.

-**Please note** that you must maintain a reference to a created `BulbPointLight` yourself.
+?> You must maintain a reference to a created `BulbPointLight` yourself.
 Bulb tracks lights using a **weak reference** such that when you discard the reference to the light, the light is also automatically removed from the renderer.
 This makes memory management a lot safer, but does require that you keep your own strong reference to keep a light alive.

 &nbsp;